Last Modified: 24 Aug 2015

 Halong Bay is a breathtaking secluded harbour with 2,000 limestone islands rising from the emerald waters of Bac Bo Gulf.
 One of Vietnam's most scenic regions, this area of about 1,500 sq km is dotted with innumerable beaches and grottos, created over thousands of years by waves and wind.

-Board our boat and cruise the breathtaking bay with its limestone karsts rising from the clear emerald waters.
-We enjoy a sumptuous seafood lunch on board, explore some of the limestone caves in the area and go swimming during the warmer months.
+Board our boat and spend the rest of the day cruise the breathtaking bay with its limestone karsts rising from the clear emerald waters.
+We enjoy a sumptuous seafood lunch on board, and stop for a visit to Sung Sot Cave.

 Entity hotel, Halong or similar (1 nt)